babasaraki/iandow.github.io/_posts/2018-08-15-Field_Studies_in_Computer_Vision.md

 {% endhighlight %}

 Full consumer code here:
 [https://github.com/mapr-demos/mapr-streams-mxnet-face/blob/master/consumer/deploy/mapr_consumer.py](https://github.com/mapr-demos/mapr-streams-mxnet-face/blob/master/consumer/deploy/mapr_consumer.py)

-## Conclusion on using Kafka/MapR-ES for video transport
+## Conclusion on using Kafka / MapR-ES for video transport:

 In my previous CV field study I used NFS to copy images from cameras to the MapR filesystem and I notified CV workers to download and process them by publishing their file path into a Kafka topic (I used MapR's implementation of Kafka, called MapR-ES).
 However, using pub/sub streams to broadcast the image bytes is better than copying the image files via NFS.
 Here's why:

-1. ***Kafka/MapR-ES can be reliable, scalable, fault tolerant image storage.*** Instead of saving images to a file then notifying a CV worker once that file has been written, we can put the image itself in a pub/sub stream and accomplish both tasks.
+1. ***Kafka / MapR-ES can be reliable, scalable, fault tolerant image storage.*** Instead of saving images to a file then notifying a CV worker once that file has been written, we can put the image itself in a pub/sub stream and accomplish both tasks.
 When a CV worker polls the stream, it will receive the image.
 If there are no new images, the poll function will return nothing.
 So, the image itself acts as a notification to the CV worker that an image is ready to be processed.
 If the pub/sub messaging service is provided by MapR-ES or Kafka, then using the stream for image storage also benefits from the reliability and scalability of the underlying streaming infrastructure.

-2. ***Kafka/MapR-ES can be the transport-layer for communicating images to CV workers.***.
+2. ***Kafka / MapR-ES can be the transport-layer for communicating images to CV workers.***.
 Another advantage with pub/sub messaging is that it eliminates the need to manage socket connections between CV workers and cameras.
 By running a stream producer on (or close to) each camera and a stream consumer on each CV worker, we ensure images are communicated only to those CV workers who need it.

-3. ***Kafka/MapR-ES consumer groups help prevent CV workers from doing duplicate work.*** Pub/sub streaming services such as MapR-ES and Kafka also enable us to organize CV workers into “consumer groups” to help ensure that only one CV worker receives an image.
+3. ***Kafka / MapR-ES consumer groups help prevent CV workers from doing duplicate work.*** Pub/sub streaming services such as MapR-ES and Kafka also enable us to organize CV workers into “consumer groups” to help ensure that only one CV worker receives an image.
 This is good, because it means we don't need to otherwise synchronize workers in order to avoid duplicate work.

 In conclusion, can images be more robustly distributed via streams instead of NFS?
 Yes!